VIPriors/vipriors-challenges-toolkit/object-detection/data/README.md

 1. Download the 2017 train/val images from MS COCO website;
 2. Extract both ZIPs to `data`.
 This creates folders "train2017" and "val2017".
-3. Download the VIPriors object detection annotations from [this link](https://vipriors.githiub.io/challenges and extract the ZIP file in `data` to create folder `data/annotations` and file `test_image_mappings_seed<x>.txt`.
+3. Download the VIPriors object detection annotations from [the CodaLab competition website](https://competitions.codalab.org/competitions/23661#participate-get_starting_kit) and extract the ZIP file in `data` to create folder `data/annotations` and file `test_image_mappings.txt`.
-4. Run `python arrange_images.py` to automatically prepare the images according to challenge instructions.
+4. Run `python arrange_images.py` from folder `data` to automatically prepare the images according to challenge instructions.

 Now you are ready to use the data.